JoseScap/aws-labs-solution-architect/01-IAM-LABS/README.md

 A **network role** should be able to attach and detach internet gateways to a VPC, but not create or delete them.

 #### ✅ Checklist:
-- [ ] Create IAM role for network operations
-- [ ] Create policy with `ec2:AttachInternetGateway` and `ec2:DetachInternetGateway`
+- [ ] Research internet gateway management permissions
-- [ ] Explicitly deny `ec2:CreateInternetGateway` and `ec2:DeleteInternetGateway`
+- [ ] Understand the difference between gateway lifecycle and attachment operations
-- [ ] Attach policy to role
+- [ ] Research how to implement selective permission grants
-- [ ] Test internet gateway attachment/detachment
+- [ ] Implement policy allowing attachment but preventing lifecycle management
-- [ ] Verify creation and deletion are denied
+- [ ] Test both allowed and denied operations
-- [ ] Test with different VPCs
-- [ ] Document the restricted permissions

 ---